Box Hill Hawks: Early Australian rules football in Box Hill (1903–1935)

-Eastern Suburbs Football League years – 1936 to 1950
+ESFL (1936–1950)

-The newly formed Box Hill Football Club played at Surrey Park in 1936 and competed in the ESFL "B" Grade; qualifying for the Grand Final but being defeated by Hartwell.
+The newly formed Box Hill Football Club played at Surrey Park in 1936 and competed in the Eastern Suburbs Football League (ESFL) "B" Grade; qualifying for the Grand Final but being defeated by Hartwell.
 Both Grand Finalists were promoted to "A" Grade for season 1937 and in its first season in the higher grade Box Hill again reached the Grand Final, this time being defeated by Auburn.

 In 1938 the team moved to the newly constructed Box Hill City Oval after the land south of Whitehorse Road was acquired by the Box Hill Cemetery Trust.
 The new oval was designed and constructed by the City Engineer, Mr FW Kerr, and provided first class facilities including grand stand with changing rooms and covered races, recorder board, conveniences, committee rooms, timekeeper's box and a kiosk.
 Chain mesh partitions were provided for the "inner" and "outer" spectator viewing areas.
 At the time the ground was regarded as the equal of any in Victoria.

 In 1939 the "A" Grade premiership was won but the team withdrew from the ESFL after 11 rounds of the 1940 season as the logistics of fielding a team became impossible due to players enlisting for the War effort.
 The ESFL itself went into recess from 1942 to 1944 before resuming in 1945.
 Box Hill won the 1945 and 1946 "East Section" premierships (with fuel restrictions in force in the years immediately after World War II, the ESFL divided into "East" and "West" sections to minimise travel).
 A third consecutive premiership was narrowly missed with the 1947 grand final being lost by 1 point to Mitcham.
 Box Hill was again defeated in the 1948 and 1949 grand finals, on each occasion by Ringwood.
 In 1950, in what was to prove Box Hill's final season in the ESFL, it lost the first semi-final to Tooronga by 1 point.
 During its 11 seasons in the ESFL, Box Hill only failed to qualify for the grand final on 3 occasions – 1938, 1940 (when the club withdrew mid-season) and 1950.

 Towards the end of the 1940s the Victorian Football Association adopted an expansionist policy aimed at bringing senior football to the newer and younger suburbs of Melbourne, a policy that would see the VFA increase in numbers from twelve to twenty Clubs by the mid-1960s.
 The first two Clubs admitted under this new strategy were Box Hill and Moorabbin who, at the end of the 1950 season, were invited to field teams in the VFA for the 1951 season.